Lessons From the Humanitarian Frontlines on How to Support Your Teams

 How organizations support and engage their teams may determine how successful and resilient they are to tackle the challenges of the coronavirus era.
 As leaders, we must set the right tone.
 Think about the psychology of why we instinctively react the way we do in uncertain times.
 It’s so important, particularly now, that leaders not panic.
 Ground yourself and understand that leading with a steady hand and a strong heart will help your organization not only survive this crisis, but thrive when it’s over.

-Your team is looking to you to be the calm person in the midst of this crisis; they need this from you right now.
-Make no mistake: How you conduct yourself as a leader in these challenging times will define you as a person and shape your legacy.
+In challenging times, your team will look to you to be the calm person in the midst of a crisis.
+Make no mistake: How you conduct yourself as a leader in challenging times will define you as a person and shape your legacy.